ChenDahan13/PlantDetect/README.md

 ## Installation
 1. Clone the repository
 2. Change API key to your own
 3. Build the APK - you need to generate an APK (Android Package) file.
-You can do this by selecting "Build" from the menu and then "Build Bundle(s) / APK(s)".
+You can do this by selecting "Build" from the menu and then "Build Bundle(s) / APK(s)"
-Locate the APK: After the build process is complete, Android Studio will provide you with the location of the generated APK file.
-You can find it in the "outputs" folder within your project directory.
+4. Locate the APK - After the build process is complete, Android Studio will provide you with the location of the generated APK file.
+You can find it in the "outputs" folder within your project directory
-Transfer the APK: You can transfer the APK file to your Android device via USB, email, or any other method you prefer.
+5. Transfer the APK - You can transfer the APK file to your Android device via USB, email, or any other method you prefer
-Install the APK: On your Android device, navigate to where you transferred the APK file and open it.
-You may need to enable installation from unknown sources in your device's settings if you haven't done so already.
+6. Install the APK - On your Android device, navigate to where you transferred the APK file and open it.
+You may need to enable installation from unknown sources in your device's settings if you haven't done so already